pilotmoon/PopClip-Extensions/README.md

 ### "String or Dictionary" type

 Fields with the type "String or Dictionary" can take either a String or Dictionary value.
 If you supply a string value, that string is always used.
 Alternatively, you can supply a dictionary mapping language code (`en`, `fr`, etc.) to a string.
 PopClip will display the appropriate string for the user's preferred language if possible, with fallback to the `en` string.

+### Plist Troubleshooting

+If PopClip reports "Error: Missing "Extension Identifier" field, that usually means that the `Config.plist` has malformed XML, or the XML is not a valid plist.
+(I know, the error message is misleading.
+Sorry!)

+Common reasons for malformed XML are:

+* Missing end tags
+* Mismatched start and end tags
+* Unescaped `&` character in the URL field (`&` must be endoded as `&amp;`)

+I recommend using a dedicated Plist editor such as Xcode or [PlistEdit Pro](http://www.fatcatsoftware.com/plisteditpro/).
+It's easy to make mistakes using a plain text editor.

 ### Config.plist Structure
 The `Config.plist` file has the following structure.